devSouvikb/devSouvikb/README.md

 ### Hi there 👋 I'm Souvik
-🌱 I’m currently learning: Frontend Webdev and UI/UX Design
+🌱 I’m currently learning: Fullstack Webdev and UI/UX Design
 <br />😄 Pronouns: He/His
 <!--
 **devSouvikb/devSouvikb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.